RICtoday City Guide Play Banner

 • Pet-friendly: Yes, leash required

-Choose from three trails — Buttermilk East, Proper, and Heights — with tight, twisty descents, steep climbs, creek crossings, and bridges.
+Choose from three trails — Buttermilk East, Proper, and Heights — featuring narrow, twisty descents, steep climbs, creek crossings, and bridges.
 With public access now protected for years to come, the trail will likely continue to be among the most popular in the James River Park System.

 • Length: 2.5 miles